 Open the Windows Registry, and navigate to the folder key path as listed below.

-If you don’t see the Sandbox folder key, simply right-click on the Windows key, then create a subfolder key called Sandbox.
+If you don’t see the Sandbox folder key, right-click on the Windows key, then create a subfolder key called Sandbox.

 Double-click the new keys and enter the Value data as 1 to enable audio and video between the host and the sandbox environment.